woshibide/bookmaking/readme.md

 # ✨🫂✨
-this is a collection of scripts that come in handy when bookmaking
+this is a collection of scripts that come in handy when bookmaking they are not really user friendly, sorry not sorry

 ## image_combo.pde
 is a (Processing)[https://processing.org] sketch that comes in handy when you are